CMU’s Frequently Asked Questions

 05 WHY SHOULD I SUBSCRIBE TO CMU PREMIUM?

-Our premium service provides busy music business professionals with a concise weekly overview of key stories and events, and regular CMU trends reports that analyse key developments in the music business and explain how different aspects of the industry work.
+Our premium service provides busy music business professionals with a concise weekly overview of key stories and events, and regular CMU Trends articles that analyse key developments in the music business and explain how different aspects of the industry work.

 Premium subscribers also support the free news and information services we provide to the wider music industry, enabling us to bring together the whole music community.